dineshkr01/website-for-Sudoku-Game/README.md

 # website-for-Sudoku_Game

 **Description:**
-This website provides a user-friendly interface for playing Sudoku puzzles online.
-Built using HTML, CSS, and JavaScript, it offers various functionalities such as starting a new game, restarting the current game, and solving the puzzle.
+This is my personal project.
+In this project, I have applied my knowledge of HTML, CSS, and JavaScript to build a website for playing Sudoku puzzles online.
+It provides a user-friendly interface with functionalities such as starting a new game, restarting the current game, and solving the puzzle.

 **Features:**